 The Court stated that, according to inter-American standards, the obligation to investigate and prevent impunity for the killing of journalists is a fundamental and primary obligation of the States.
-Judge Ríos noted that, according to the IACmHR, the lack of thorough investigation leading to the punishment of those responsible constituted a violation of the right to freedom of expression.
+Judge Ríos noted that, according to the IACmHR, the lack of thorough investigation leading to the punishment of those responsible, including the masterminds, constituted a violation of the right to freedom of expression.
 She said that this obligation was important to guarantee not only the right to life but, also, and primarily, the free and full exercise of the right to freedom of expression [pg.
 325].
 She added that compliance with the duty to investigate is one of the most important ways to prevent attacks against the lives of journalists.

 Apart from the State’s obligations of prevention, protection, investigation and prosecution, Judge Rios referred to the chilling effect of crimes against journalists on other media professionals and society in general.
 Indeed, the Judge recalled that the IACmHR has acknowledged that violence against journalists, with the sole objective of silencing them, is a violation of society’s right to access information freely [pg.
 324].
 The Court also stressed that impunity has a chilling effect on the right to freedom of expression that could lead to censorship.